 HU = Hydrologic Unit.
 Names in parenthesis indicate clarifications or references to source data names.

-Mapping Updates
+Mapping Revisions

 Mapping corrections and adjustments were made to various waterbodies during the 2020-2022 Integrated Report cycle.
-The purpose of these updates is to:
+The purpose of these revisions is to:

 Correct historic errors or missing data in waterbody mapping and/or in the National Hydrology Dataset (NHD);